 Simon joined Bankside Chambers in 2002 prior to that he spent 5 years at Russell McVeagh.

-Simon has practiced as a barrister sole since 2002 and took silk in 2019.
-Prior to this, he spent five years as a litigator at Russell McVeagh, two years with the International Arbitration Team at Clifford Chance at London and three years as a Crown Prosecutor.
+Simon has practiced as a barrister sole since 2002 and was appointed Queen's Counsel in December 2019.
+Prior to joining the independent bar, he spent five years as a litigator at Russell McVeagh, two years with the International Arbitration Team at Clifford Chance at London and three years as a Crown Prosecutor.

-Simon also conducts criminal jury trials as a member of the Manukau Crown Solicitor’s Crown Panel.
-He is currently Vice-President, (Auckland) of the New Zealand Bar Association.
+Simon is currently Vice-President (Auckland) of the New Zealand Bar Association.

 Judicial review proceedings concerning the exercise of the Director-General’s discretion to grant exemptions to managed isolation on compassionate grounds.